expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 The order of flags doesn't matter.
 So, `$[+s ph -> ps $]` is the same as `$[s+ ph -> ps $]`.

+#### Constructing more complex patterns with operators

+You can combine two or more sequences of symbols with operators to get more complex sequences.
+There are tree available operators:
+- `$*` - the "ordered" operator.
+For example `$[+ A + B $] $* = $* $[+ B + A $]` will find all frames which have adjacent symbols `A + B`
+followed by `=` and followed by adjacent symbols `B + A`, with possibly other symbols in between this three groups.
+- `$/` - the "unordered" operator.
+It is very similar to the "ordered" operator, but it doesn't keep the order of its operands.
+It is useful when you know what groups of symbols you want to find, but you don't know in which order they may appear in frames.
+- `$|` - the "one of" operator.
+It creates a sequence of symbols that will match if any of its operand sequences matches.

+You can use different operators in the same pattern.
+Let's say you want to find